Leveraging Legal Video Conferencing Tools in Family Law Firms

 Turning video conferencing into client connections

 The ultimate benefit of legal video conferencing is the goal of every family law practice: client satisfaction.
 Whether you’re advocating for an abused child or settling a contentious divorce, a sense of trust and personal connection is critical for the lawyer-client relationship.
 Clients can read your facial expressions, interpret visual cues, and build rapport with you and your staff as people, rather than simply names on an email or voices on a phone.
 That connection typically leads to more candid discussions and creative ideas – and stronger outcomes.

 In addition to legal video conferencing, using legal practice management software specifically tailored for family law firms can make your professional environment more pleasant and help your staff attain better work-life balance.
 A single-screen solution means your staff can manage all cases – from divorce to adoption to elder abuse to domestic violence to guardianship – from a single place, so no one duplicates work or has to jump between systems to do research.

 Download the free TechnoLawyer Hot Product Report for an inside look at the top features of the AbacusNext Family Law Suite.

 Document automation tools can quickly prepare standardized forms while time tracking and other digital workflows can save hours of manual work; online client portals can reduce the number of phone calls and emails from nervous clients.

-Solutions like AbacusNext Family Law Suite can unlock new efficiencies even when your law firm is still navigating the changes wrought by the COVID-19 pandemic.
+Solutions like AbacusNext Family Law Suite and legal practice management software can unlock new efficiencies even when your law firm is still navigating the changes wrought by the COVID-19 pandemic.
 Let us know your goals for your family law practice and how video conferencing is changing client outcomes for you.